Play Audio

 exit-interview-process (1)

-Get Actionable Feedback from Exit Interviews
+Get Actionable Feedback From Exit Interviews

-The quality of the information employees share with you during exit interviews determines how effectively you’ll be able to use it to identify the root causes of turnover and other problem areas.
-To get the best and most actionable feedback:
+The quality of the information employees share during exit interviews directly determines how effectively you can identify the root causes of turnover and other problem areas.

 • Make exit interviews a standard procedure